 Castle of the Counts

 After a short stop for an ice cream, I arrived at the citadel’s castle.
 As one of the biggest fortified cities in Europe, the citadel of Carcassonne couldn’t go without a proper château.
-Le Château Comtal was built in the thirteenth century by the Viscounts of Carcassonne.
+Le Château Comtal was built in the twelfth century by the Viscounts of Carcassonne.
 You can visit the castle by paying an entrance fee.
 Once inside, you can climb even higher and walk on the castle walls.
 With good weather, you can see as far as the Pyrenees.